MitchellHarrison/markov-redistricting/README.md

 This notebook is the main technical demo for this project.
 It is a Jupyter notebook that imports Colorado data, represents its counties as an undirected graph, and iterates through the MCMC algorithm to produce a new congressional map of Colorado designed to generated roughly-equally-populated congressional districts that are politically competitive.

-### generate_data.py

-This Python file contains helper functions that reads from county.csv and data_by_county.csv to return an undirected graph representing Colorado.
-Each node has attributes for name, population, and PVI.
-Edges are added based on contiguity of counties.

 ### county.csv

 Cleaned CSV file that takes in all \[County, Neighbor\] pairs in county_adjacency.txt, such that both counties are in Colorado (CO).
 If there exists a pair of counties \[a, b\] in the CSV, the pair \[b, a\] will also exist in the CSV.